The mechanism of Biliverdin Reductase (BVR).

 Maines and coworkers discoveries have paved the pathway for the novel application of the heme degrading system to molecular medicine.
 The identification of synthetic metalloporphyrins that selectively inhibit HO activity was essential for elucidating signaling and antioxidant functions of the HO activity products and presented a novel method for treatment of the neonatal jaundice.
 Similarly, finding that the induction of HO-1 delays rejection of the transplanted organs lead to the application of HO induction in transplant technology.
 Mapping the neuronal-specific expression of HO-2 and its apparent function in cGMP production in the brain and heart reinforced the biological functions of CO.
 In 1993 an editorial in Science highlighted work by the Maines laboratory on expression and function of HO-2 in the brain, which has been followed by hundreds of reports that have expounded on targeting the HO system as a therapeutic approach to disorders involving the cardiovascular and renal systems, Alzheimer's, inflammation ,allergy and regulation of ion channels.
 Collectively the findings paved the path for inclusion of the HO-1 as a recognized component of the signal transduction pathways.

 The laboratory's avant-garde discoveries were instrumental in metamorphosis of the system from

 a molecular wrecking ball for disposal of heme to a

 mesmerizing one and her depiction as the

 guiding light of heme oxygenase (Lane, The Sciences, 1998).
-In 2012, the 7th International Heme Oxygenase Conference will take place in Edinburgh, UK.
+In 2012, the 7th International Heme Oxygenase Conference took place in Edinburgh, UK.

 Schematic presentation of consensus sequences of